 RAVITCH PROCEDURE SCAR LENGTH

 10 cm (4 inches) across the chest.

 This will significantly improve your body appearance, bring back your confidence, and have a pain-free life.
-If your child suffers from pectus excavatum, please take your time and make a smart decision whether it will correct it with exercising, or with two titanium bars underneath its sternum, for three long years.
+If your child suffers from pectus excavatum, please take your time and make an intelligent decision whether it will correct it by exercising, or with two titanium bars underneath its sternum, for three long years.